KKSF

-KKSF (910 AM) is a licensed broadcasting commercial radio station coming out of Oakland, California.
-The station is owned by iHeartMedia and serves the San Francisco-Oakland-San Jose media market.
-It operates as the Bay Area affiliate for the Black Information Network.
-The transmitter and twin tower array are located on Point Isabel in Richmond, on the San Francisco Bay.
+KKSF (910 kHz) is a commercial AM radio station licensed to Oakland, California and serving the San Francisco Bay Area.
+The station is owned by iHeartMedia and has an all-news radio format, with programming from the co-owned Black Information Network (BIN).
+The studios are located on Townsend Street in San Francisco's SoMa district.

+The station's transmitter and two-tower array are located on Point Isabel in Richmond, on the San Francisco Bay.
 KDIA utilizes one of KKSF's two towers during the day.
-KKSF operates at 20,000 watts during the day and 5,000 watts at night, using a directional antenna at all times.
-Because radio waves travel farther at night, KKSF must reduce its power after sunset to protect other stations on AM 910.
-KKSF's studios are located in San Francisco's SoMa district.
+KKSF transmits with 20,000 watts during the day and 5,000 watts at night, using a directional antenna at all times.
+Because radio waves travel farther at night, KKSF must reduce its power after sunset to protect other stations on AM 910 from interference.